 Description: Short description of the transaction.
 For example:

-- Method name: Commission paid (like “PayPal Adaptive: Commission paid” or “PayPal For Marketplaces: Commission paid”) - The money earned by the vendor has been transferred via the specified payment method to the vendor’s account.
-The commission due to the storefront operator on this sale (minus the payment method commission) has been paid to the storefront operator.
+Method name: Commission paid (like “PayPal Adaptive: Commission paid” or “PayPal For Marketplaces: Commission paid”).
+The money earned by the vendor has been transferred via the specified payment method to the vendor’s account.
+Therefore, the commission due to the storefront operator on this sale (minus the payment method commission) has been paid to the storefront operator.

 Income: The money amount that has been earned and added to the administrator account balance by this transaction (excluding the administrator commission).